Kiran7007/Interview-Preparation/README.md

          * When dividing an array by k ( 2(binary) or 3(ternary)), it reduces the array size to 1/k.
 But it increases the no of comparisons by k.
    </br>

 * <b>Runtime Complexity Table:</b></br>
    <a href="https://github.com/anitaa1990/Android-Cheat-sheet/blob/master/media/4.png" target="_blank"><img src="https://github.com/anitaa1990/Android-Cheat-sheet/blob/master/media/4.png"></a></br>

-### Android Interview Questions
-* <b>What is Application?</b></br>
-  * The Application class in Android is the base class within an Android app that contains all other components such as activities and services.
-The Application class, or any subclass of the Application class, is instantiated before any other class when the process for your application/package is created.</br>

 * <b>What is Context?</b></br>
   * A Context is a handle to the system; it provides services like resolving resources, obtaining access to databases and preferences, and so on.
 An Android app has activities.
 Context is like a handle to the environment your application is currently running in.</br>